david072/funcially/README.md

 You can contribute either by using the application and reporting issues and submitting feature requests, or by forking the project and working on it yourself.

+Take a look at our [Contributing Guidelines](https://github.com/david072/funcially/blob/main/CONTRIBUTING.md) for more detail about contributing!